 Some benefits and tax credits are being replaced by Universal Credit.
 This page tells you more about how Universal Credit is different from the benefits you might be getting now and what you can do to get ready for the changes.

-Universal Credit works differently in Northern Ireland.
+In Northern Ireland, Universal Credit works differently.
 Find out more on the nidirect website.

 Your monthly Universal Credit payment will include the following elements also called additions, which will replace the help you currently get from tax credits.